Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I: The construction of generalized Frobenius manifold structures

 It follows from the theory of differential equations that $\mathcal K$ is an $\ell$-dimensional space, since a solution is uniquely determined by the values of its $\ell$ partial derivatives at an arbitrary point.

 Now we introduce the Euler vector field

-Then for any homogeneous function $f$ of degree $n$, the following identity holds true:
+Then for any quasi-homogeneous function $f$ of degree $n$, the following identity holds true:

 here $\mathcal L_E$ is the Lie derivative along $E$.
-Hence homogeneous functions can be seen as \textit{eigenvectors} of $\mathcal L_E$, of which the \textit{eigenvalues} are their degrees.
+Hence quasi-homogeneous functions can be seen as \textit{eigenvectors} of $\mathcal L_E$, of which the \textit{eigenvalues} are their degrees.
 Now we consider the action of $\mathcal L_E$ on the solution space $\mathcal K$.

 \begin{prop} The space $\mathcal K$ is $\mathcal L_E$-invariant, i.e., $\mathcal L_E(\mathcal K) \subseteq \mathcal K$. \end{prop} \begin{proof} Denote

 By using \eqref{Gamma ijk are homo} we obtain

 from which it follows that